The Center for Cosmetic Surgery

 INCISION OPTIONS

-Although the inframammary approach tends to be the best fit for most patients, we are well versed in all approaches and can thoroughly discuss your options with you.
-(We do not perform augmentations via the belly button, the TUBA.)
+Although the inframammary approach tends to be the best fit for most patients, we are well-versed in all approaches and can thoroughly discuss your options with you.

 Vectra 3-D Imaging

-Like most aspects of breast augmentation surgery, the choice of which implant plane to use is complex.
-Implants can be placed above (subglandular or subfascial, both considered prepectoral) or beneath the pectoralis muscle (subpectoral).
-There are nuances to each of these options, however, that bear further discussion.
+The choice of which plane to use is complex.
+Surgeons can place implants above (subglandular or subfascial, both considered pre-pectoral) or beneath the pectoralis muscle (subpectoral).
+However, each of these options has nuances that bear further discussion.

-Subpectoral implants do have challenges, though.
-The surgical dissection to create the implant space releases muscle fibers off the ribs and sternum, resulting in some postoperative discomfort that typically requires narcotic pain medication for a few days.
-Long-term studies do show some decreased strength in the chest muscles because of this release.
-One of the bigger downsides is the action of the muscle on the implant.
-Because the implant is partially covered by the muscle, flexion of the pectoralis muscle can impact the shape of the breast, resulting in so-called animation deformity.
+Subpectoral placement does have challenges, including postoperative discomfort that typically requires narcotic pain medication for a few days.
+Long-term studies do show some decreased strength in the chest muscles.
+Also, because the implant is partially covered by the muscle, flexion of the pectoralis muscle can impact the shape of the breast, resulting in so-called animation deformity.
 The severity of this animation can range from a mild, subtle shift in the breast shape to a dramatic and unattractive deformation of the entire breast.
-Finally, a constant downward push of the muscle over time can lead to bottoming out or lateralization of the implants.
+Finally, a constant downward push of the muscle over time can lead to bottoming out or lateralization.

 Despite these downsides, most U.S. surgeons have predominantly used the subpectoral plane.
-It was felt by many to be the best compromise, given the limitations of our implants with regard to rippling and capsular contracture.
+Many felt it was the best compromise, given the limitations of implants regarding rippling and capsular contracture.

 If you’d like to learn more, read our blog post about breast implant placement options.

-At your initial consultation, your surgeon of choice will have a detailed discussion of the various options available to you based on your history, anatomy, and aesthetic goals.
+At your initial consultation, your surgeon will have a detailed discussion of the various options available to you based on your history, anatomy, and aesthetic goals.
 A physical exam will be followed by a detailed and highly accurate sizing process utilizing both in-bra sizing implants and Vectra 3D imaging.
 The Vectra can also simulate a breast lift, if indicated.
-You will leave the consultation with a thorough understanding of your recommended course of action, including available surgery dates and detailed pricing.

-On the day of your surgery, you will arrive at Apex Surgical Facility, our AAAHC accredited surgical location.
-After a nurse inserts an IV, your surgeon will meet with you and mark the breast.
-You will meet with one of our board-certified anesthesiologists who will explain the anesthesia process.
-After being transported into tehthe operating room, you will be placed under general anesthesia, our preferred method of anesthesia for breast augmentation.
+Our surgeons perform surgery at Apex Surgical Facility, our AAAHC-accredited surgical location.
+On the day of surgery, a nurse inserts an IV, and your surgeon will meet with you and mark the breasts.
+You will meet with one of our board-certified anesthesiologists, who will explain the anesthesia process.
+In the OR, you will be placed under general anesthesia.
 Because you’re completely asleep, you’ll feel nothing, and the surgery can proceed efficiently and safely.
-The surgery itself takes approximately 1 hour for a breast augmentation, while an augmentation with breast lift takes around 2 1/2 hours.
-Upon completion of the surgery, sterile dressings and a surgical bra will be placed, and you’ll be transported to recovery.
+The surgery itself takes approximately 1 hour, while augmentation with breast lift takes around 2 1/2 hours.
+A nurse places sterile dressings and a surgical bra after the surgery.
+You’ll then be taken to a recovery room.
 After an hour or so, once you’re feeling ready your ride can pick you up and take you home.

 OUR EXCEPTIONAL PLASTIC SURGEONS